tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 If the last generator method failed, the generator mechanism warns the user that the provided parameters were insufficient.

+# Dependency

+Since __Smart Sinusoids__ uses [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) you have to make sure that [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) is in your path.
+If you are not sure, how to use the MATLAB path, just copy `simple_input_parser.m` file next to the three __Smart Sinusoids__ file, and you are good to go.

+There is another solution though.
+I have created a MATLAB library handling script [MATLAB Library System]({% post 2015-06-02-matlab-library-system %}) that helps you to create libraries that you can turn on or off.
+With this script you can make file visible from a different folder than you are currently in.
+You can turn on or turn off files in libraries to be visible also.
+If you are tired of MATLAB and you want to make it a little bit more useful, [MATLAB Library System]({% post 2015-06-02-matlab-library-system %}) worth a look.

+Of course, you can set your path manually at any time if you prefer that way :)

 # Summary

 Do you like these features?
 If you do, don't hesitate to try it out.